pandysong/blog/README.md

 ## Query Manual

 put the cursor on a function and press Shift K will show the manual for the function.

+## tmux to select a buffer to paste from

+Choose which buffer to paste interactively from a list.

+prefix key =